chrisjcorbin/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure can be thought of as a form of data privacy.
+It is a good idea to practice and enforce closure if you need to protect the data of the variables that are delcared in your function.
+It will also make sure you have cleaner code as those variables will only be accessible inside of each function you need and declare them.

 2. Study the following code, then answer the questions below.

 ```js